Maria Graham: Geological debate

-Honoured in 2008
+Professional Career

+Graham was a prolific children's author, and her 1835 publication of Little Arthur's History of England became one of the best-selling children's histories of the nineteenth century, with a record number of 800,000 copies sold by 1962.
+In writing Little Arthur, is likely that Graham was inspired by the work of Anna Laetitia Barbauld and her pioneering Lessons for Children.

+Legacy

 Maria and Augustus Callcott's grave in Kensal Green Cemetery, restored by the Chilean government in 2008.

 In recognition of her services to Chile, as being one of the first persons to write about the young nation in the English language, the Chilean government paid for the restoration of Maria and Augustus Callcott's joint grave in Kensal Green Cemetery in London in 2008.

 The restoration was finalised with a commemorative plaque, unveiled by the Chilean ambassador to the United Kingdom, Rafael Moreno, at a ceremony on 4 September 2008.
 The plaque names Maria Callcott "a friend of the nation of Chile".